psi4/psi4/doc/sphinxman/source/sapt.rst

    wherever possible, according to literature recommendations.
    In early July 2016, some total SAPT energy psivars were renamed.

+.. caution:: February 7, 2020, a missing term in :math:`E^{(30)}_{ind}` was added, causing
+   possible discrepancies with prior versions of the code on the order of 0.01 kcal/mol.

 Symmetry-adapted perturbation theory (SAPT) provides a means of directly computing the noncovalent interaction between two molecules, that is, the interaction energy is determined without computing the total energy of the